Clovis non-profit donates tons of medical supplies to those in need overseas | Clovis Roundup

-This was a question that a certain Clovis-based non-profit asked back in 1998, the year of its inception.
+Do you know what happens to unused medical equipment?
+This was a question that a certain Clovis-based non-profit asked back in 1998.

-Medical Ministries International (MMI) is a Christian-based Non-Profit organization that was incorporated on October 30, 1998.
+Medical Ministries International (MMI) is a Christian-based non-profit organization that was incorporated on Oct.
+30, 1998.

-MMI was formed after the founders, Tom and Nancy Stoeckel, visited hospitals and clinics in third world countries and noted a complete lack of medical supplies and equipment in these places, according to their website.
+MMI was formed after the founders, Tom and Nancy Stoeckel, visited hospitals and clinics in third world countries.
+They noted a complete lack of medical supplies and equipment in these places.

-Every year, MMI collects hundreds of tons of medical supplies and equipment from hospitals and doctors’ offices across the San Joaquin Valley, most recently St. Agnes Medical Center according to an article from Valley Public Radio (VPR).
+Every year, MMI collects tons of medical supplies and equipment from hospitals and doctors’ offices across the San Joaquin Valley, most recently St. Agnes Medical Center, according to an article from Valley Public Radio (VPR).

-And, according to the article, all of the supplies eventually make their way to a 2,500-square-foot office building near downtown Clovis, where about a dozen volunteers stand along banquet tables stacked high with latex gloves, intubation tubes and suture kits.
+And, all of the supplies eventually make their way to a 2,500-square-foot office building near downtown Clovis, where roughly a dozen volunteers stand along banquet tables stacked high with latex gloves, intubation tubes, and suture kits.

 “Every day in the U.S. 3,000 tons of usable medical supplies and equipment are sent to a landfill,” MMI’s website states.

-“Not because they’re expired or broken,” according to the article from VPR.
+“Not because they’re expired or broken,” according to VPR.
 “But because the hospital has replaced them with newer models.
 In fact, medical equipment in America is dumped at alarming rates because of upgrades, new hospital contracts and even doctors retiring.”

 MMI saw the potential, “Thousands of people in third-world countries are dying annually simply due to lack of basic supplies,” according to their website.